Charles Summers: Legacy

-Summers was a regular exhibitor at Royal Academy exhibitions; more than 40 of his works were shown between 1849 and 1876.
-Several examples of his work together with his portrait of Margaret Thomas are in the historical collection at the National Gallery of Victoria, Melbourne.
+Summers was a regular exhibitor at Royal Academy exhibitions, and more than 40 of his works were shown between 1849 and 1876.
+Several examples of his work, together with his portrait of Margaret Thomas, are in the historical collection at the National Gallery of Victoria, Melbourne.
 Summers is also represented in the Adelaide gallery and at the Mitchell Library, Sydney.
-Summers married when a young man; his son, Charles Francis Summers, who survived him, was also a sculptor.
+Summers had married Augustine Amiot in 1851.
+His only son, Charles Francis Summers, who survived him, was also a sculptor.